By Molly Patrick

 - You will eat more plants and less of everything else.

 - Your family and friends might never accept the way you eat, but maybe you won’t even care anymore.

 But you have to stop squeezing the cat.

 - Stop tracking how many pounds you lose each week, and instead enjoy feeling energized from all of the clean plant fuel you’re feeding yourself.

 - Stop depriving yourself of food and obsessing over calories and ratios, and instead eat a wide range of whole plant foods and find gratitude in giving your body as much fuel as it wants and needs.

 - Stop letting a pair of 15 year old jeans determine how you feel about yourself, and instead relish in the beauty and the miracle that is your body.

 - Stop beating yourself up for eating french fries and donuts, and instead appreciate the reminder of how you feel after you eat those things.

 - Stop being frustrated with your family for not following your lead with food, and instead honor and respect their process and where they are at on their food journey.

-- Stop feeling alienated and not understood by family and friends about how you eat, and instead understand that judgments and nasty comments come straight from their insecurity and they have nothing to do with you.
+- Stop feeling alienated and not understood by family and friends about how you eat, and instead understand that judgments and nasty comments come from their thoughts and have nothing to do with you.

-When you squeeze the cat, your thoughts gets in the way of your results.
+When you squeeze the cat, your thoughts get in the way of your results.

 When you release the cat, your thoughts lead you to your results.

-Going forward, when you notice your grip start to tighten on something, take a breath and remind yourself: stop squeezing the cat.
+Going forward, when you notice your grip start to tighten, take a breath and remind yourself: stop squeezing the cat.
 You can even say it out loud if you don’t mind sounding like a crazy person.

 You have everything it takes to get the results you want, so take a breath, gently release the cat, and start to enjoy the ride.

 If you’re ready to stop squeezing the cat and allow the process of eating plant based work its magic, join us here.
 We’ll all stop squeezing the cat together.